 FAQ

-“Town hall” meetings were held in each region of South Africa for all Waterpolo stakeholders.
-The inherent problems within the sport were discussed and solutions were tables and agreed by the majority of all interested parties.
-The Waterpolo community supported the key objective to run the sport more effectively and to make an immediate change.
+“Town hall” meetings were held in each region of South Africa for all water polo stakeholders.
+The inherent problems within the sport were discussed and solutions were tabled and agreed upon by the majority of all interested parties.
+The water polo community supported the key objective to run the sport more effectively and to make an immediate change.

-As a result, our new organisation has been established to take over the responsibility of managing and growing the sport independently.
+As a result, our new organisation has been established to grow the sport.
 Our goal is to create a more professional, transparent, and athlete-focused environment that prioritises long-term success and international competitiveness

 2. What were the problems within the original official structures?

 The powers that be in South Africa have not effectively developed water polo since 1994, failing to transform the sport or expand opportunities for athletes.
-While school and Masters-level water polo have flourished independently, the high-performance and development sectors have stagnated under previous oversight structures.
+While School and Masters level water polo have flourished independently, the high-performance and development sectors have stagnated under SSA’s oversight.

-No, this is not a breakaway.
-SA Water Polo is simply an initiative led by the sport’s current representatives to take responsibility for its governance.
+No, SAWP is not a breakaway.
+SAWP is simply an initiative led by the sport’s current representatives to take responsibility for its governance.
 We aim to collaborate with official bodies but are also prepared to seek recognition from World Aquatics if necessary.

-SA Water Polo is managed by an interim executive committee composed of highly qualified and experienced individuals, including former national players, coaches, and sports administrators.
-Elections for permanent leadership will take place within six months, ensuring a democratic process.
+SAWP is a Non-Profit Company (registration number K2025152675) and is managed by an interim executive committee composed of highly qualified and experienced individuals, including former national players, coaches, and sports administrators.
+Elections for permanent leadership will take place before the end of 2025, ensuring a democratic process.

 5. What steps are being taken to improve South African water polo?